IDEAS Grant Competition

 Foreign Policy Goal Focus: Civil Society, Journalism, and Education; Democracy and Human Rights

-Project Summary: The College of Education and Human Development at the University of Minnesota, in collaboration with TRIO Student Support Services and community partners from Red Lake Nation, aims to increase access to global programming for underrepresented students through its new Self-Actualizing Study Abroad program.
-This program, supported by the IDEAS grant, will build on the College’s existing partnership with the Universidade Federal of Espirito Santo in Vitória, Brazil, and will explore comparisons between the United States and Brazil on issues such as diversity, indigenous communities, and social movements.
-The institution will also design and implement supporting resources and services, including information sessions and workshops for students on financial planning, general travel skills, health and safety, career integration, and the ethics of international engagement.
-Through this program, the College hopes to empower students and celebrate their unique cultural identities, enabling them to engage in civil society and advocacy.
+Project Summary: The College of Education and Human Development at the University of Minnesota, in collaboration with TRIO Student Support Services and community partners from Red Lake Nation, aims to increase access to global programming for those who are underrepresented in study abroad through its new Self-Actualizing Study Abroad program.
+This program will build on the College’s existing partnership with the Universidade Federal of Espirito Santo in Vitória, Brazil, and will explore comparisons between Indigenous communities and social movements in the United States and Brazil.
+IDEAS grant funding will support faculty and staff exploratory travel to Brazil to plan and develop the program and further the partnership between the two institutions.
+The University of Minnesota will also use IDEAS grant funding to design and implement new study abroad resources and services, including information sessions and workshops for students on financial planning, general travel skills, health and safety, career integration, and the ethics of international engagement.
+Through this program, the College hopes to empower all students and enable them to effectively engage in civil society.

 University of Puerto Rico